RGF-team/rgf/Readme.rst

 rgf_python includes RGF version 1.2 which is distributed under the GPLv3.
 Original CLI implementation of RGF you can download at http://tongzhang-ml.org/software/rgf.

+rgf_python includes FastRGF version 0.5 which is distributed under the MIT license.
+Original CLI implementation of FastRGF you can download at https://github.com/baidu/fast_rgf.

 Many thanks to Rie Johnson and Tong Zhang (the authors of RGF).

 Other